segmentio/segment-docs/src/connections/destinations/destination-functions/index.md

 You can use [Destination Filters](https://segment.com/docs/connections/destinations/destination-filters/) or Privacy Controls to manage what events and, of those events, which event properties are sent to your Destination Function.

-## Delivery Guarantees
+## FAQs
-Segment provides excellent data deliverability by employing API layer scalability and durability, data backup and replay, partner API monitoring, and library and cloud-mode destination retries.
-Segment's API processes 170B+ billion calls per month across over a billion of monthly tracked users, is rate performant (avg. load 100,000 msg/sec), fully automated and scalable, and can tolerate massive data spikes.

-Segment monitors hundreds of partner APIs for 500s, success rate, and end-to-end latency to help our customers proactively achieve the best data deliverability possible.

-You can subscribe to updates [here](https://status.segment.com/).

-#### Does Segment retry data?
+**Does Segment retry events?**

 Segment retries nine times over the course of four hours.
 This increases the number of attempts for messages, so we try to re-deliver them another 4 times after some backoff.

-We don't retry if there are signs of an expired API key or failed payment.
-However, if we push bad code that results in a malformed payload and a 400 or 422 response, we won't retry because that call won't succeed until the code has been changed.
+Segment doesn't retry if your function returns a permanent error.

-#### Are the events guaranteed to send in order?
+**Are the events guaranteed to send in order?**

 No. Segment cannot guarantee the order in which the events are delivered to an endpoint.

-## FAQs

 **Can I create a device-mode Destination?**